Storying LGBT @ TUoS

 Testimonials from Students and Staff

-During Autumn 2012, current students and members of staff at The University of Sheffield came together to create an inspiring and heart-felt short film about their experiences of being LGBT here at Sheffield.
+During Autumn 2012, students and staff members at The University of Sheffield came together to create an inspiring and heart-felt short film about their experiences of being LGBT+ here at Sheffield.

 You can watch all the individual films from this page.